As an Amazon Associate we earn from qualifying purchases.

 What is a Cranberry Daiquiri?

 A cranberry daiquiri is a chilled rum based drink made with lime, sugar, and cranberry sauce or juice.
-Our cranberry daiquiri recipe will be based on the older origins of the drink.
+My cranberry daiquiri recipe will be based on the older origins of the drink.

-We will not be blending anything, and we will not be using simple syrups.
-We will be using a tall glass filled with ice that is topped with sugar, citrus juice, cranberry sauce, and mixed with white rum.
+I will not be blending anything, and I will not be using simple syrups.
+I will be using a tall glass filled with ice that is topped with sugar, citrus juice, cranberry sauce, and mixed with white rum.

 What are the Origins of the Daiquiri?